 First things first: write the letter to Santa.
 Kids that can’t write yet can dictate to parents and spend a little time decorating the letter with stickers or a drawing.
 If your kiddos are learning their letters, you can always have them trace over some of the words.
 For kiddos that can write, make sure they have enough paper on hand but try and keep it to one page.
 Remember, this does not have to be a list of all the things they want for Christmas.
 They can also just send a letter thanking Santa for his hard work or asking him what his life is like.
 Be creative!

 Have them put their letter in an envelope, addressed to:

 Try to avoid sealing this envelope without being too obvious.

 Step 2: Write a response to your child.

 Okay, here’s the spoiler part!
 Using your super stealth parenting-in-the-night skills, the same ones that power you to wrap presents and fill stockings undetected, you will need to write out the response from Santa (disguise your writing if you think necessary) and place it in an envelope addressed to your child, with a return address of Santa Claus, North Pole.

-Make sure you put a stamp on this envelope: the current rate is 49￠, or use a Forever stamp.
+Make sure you put a stamp on this envelope: The current rate is 50 cents, or use a Forever stamp.